nilabja9/TwitterBuzzML/README.md

 The goal of this project is to mainly find out the optimum machine learning model or a ensemble of models that can accurately classify a social media data-point to be a buzz or not.
 The dataset has 77 features and over 1/2 million data points.

-Classification Summary and Findings:
+## Classification Summary and Findings:

-Preprocessing:
+### Preprocessing:

 • Checking missing values – no missing values found
 • Renamed the column names based on the feature labels
 • Cleaned the buzz column to convert it to binary
 • Generated X and y – kept all the features in X dataset and kept the buzz column in y

-Classification Strategy:
+### Classification Strategy:

+As the dataset is imbalanced, we selected AUC has the appropriate evaluation strategy.
+Each classification model is individually executed using Grid Search and Cross Validation to find the best parameters.
+And here are the results:

 As the dataset is imbalanced, we selected AUC has the appropriate evaluation strategy Best parameters for each model: KNN - n_neighbors: 20 Logistic Regression - C: 100 Linear SVC - C: 10 SVM RBF kernel - C': 100, 'gamma': 0.1 Decision Tree - Max_depth – 3